 The spirit of giving isn’t just a seasonal belief at Michigan International Speedway; it’s the racetrack’s way of doing business, giving back to the community while providing a valuable fund-raising platform for the community year-round.

-In 2014 alone, Michigan International Speedway and its catering and concession partner Americrown donated or paid out more than $617,863 to local charities and service groups through cash donations and work programs.
+In 2015 alone, Michigan International Speedway and its catering and concession partner Americrown along with MIS Cares donated or paid out more than $682,630.82 to local charities and service groups through cash donations and work programs.

 - Adrian College and MIS developed Track and Explore, a first-of-its kind science center and science-related field trips to benefit area middle school students.
 MIS Cares donated $10,000 to the program.

 - MIS Cares provided $5,000 to Therapeutic Riding’s Adopt-A-Horse Program to pay for food, bedding, daily care, veterinary care, fuel and maintenance and farrier care.
 MIS Cares has adopted Maizy every year since 2010.

 - The YMCA Storer Camp received a grant for $5,000 for its Camp Catch-A-Rainbow Program.
 This program provides a no-cost resident camp experience for a child with chronic illness that may not be able to attend due to a medical or financial constraint.